FyZyX/vocava/src/vocava/home-page.md

 3. **Native Language Option**: A checkbox labeled 'View in native language' allows users to decide whether to have the story and comprehension questions displayed in their native language or the target language.

 ## Session State
-1. **Persistence of Data**: The state of the session, including selected languages, fluency, and fetched articles, is maintained throughout the user's session.
+1. **Persistence of Data**: The state of the session, including selected languages, fluency, game progress, and fetched articles, is maintained throughout the user's session.
-6. **Persistence of Data**: The state of the session, including selected languages, fluency, and game progress, is maintained throughout the user's session.

 ## Translation